 In certain instances, you’ll need to hold on to tax records for longer than three years.

-Here’s a rundown of these exceptions, and a basic explanation of how long you should keep the records in each category:
+Here’s a rundown of these exceptions, with an explanation of how long you should keep the records in each case:

 If you do not report income that you should report, and it is more than 25% of the gross income stated on your return, keep records for six years after the date that you filed, or the due date of the tax return (whichever is later).